-Join Jess Stratton for an in-depth discussion in this video Adding a Google calendar to Lotus Notes, part of Up and Running with Lotus Notes.
+Join Jess Stratton for an in-depth discussion in this video Adding a Google calendar to Lotus Notes, part of Learning Lotus Notes.

 We all have some sort of calendar for managing our personal life, just like we have one for our office. …So wouldn't it be great if we could safely merge the two so we'd know if we had something …like a dentist appointment when someone was trying to schedule a meeting with us?
 Well …now we can, especially if we use a calendar that has something called an iCal feed or …a Google calendar. …On the left-hand side, under Show Calendars, we're going to click on the blue hotspot that …says Add a Calendar. …We could add a Notes user's calendar here, and in the user name simply type in the name …of the person who works at our office, that way their calendar would just be over ours as an overlay.…